Anthony Hussey: Merchant Adventurers: Muscovy

 In February 1554/55, Mary issued the first fully ensealed charter to the Company of Merchant Adventurers to New Lands (later called the Muscovy Company).
 This opened by reciting the sponsors or adventurers already invested in the first voyage, among whom Anthony Hussey was one.
-Moreover, he was by name constituted one of the four founding Consuls (together with Sir George Barne, Sir William Garrard and John Southcote), under Cabot its Governor.
-Barne and Garrard were respectively Lord Mayor and Sheriff of London through the year of Edward's death and Mary's accession, 1552-1553.
+Moreover, he was by name constituted one of the four founding Consuls (together with Sir George Barne, Sir William Garrard and John Southcote), under Cabot its governor.
+Barne and Garrard were respectively Lord Mayor and Sheriff of London through the year of Edward's death and Mary's accession, 1552–1553.
 Hussey's mercantile, Admiralty, notarial and archiepiscopal horizons suited the needed expertise, intelligence and polity; Southcote, a nephew of John Tregonwell's, was a respected lawyer of the Middle Temple, in middle life, who sat in both parliaments of 1553 and had a career of prominence in justiciary lying before him.
 Sir William Garrard became Lord Mayor of London late in 1555.

 Philip and Mary composed a response to the Tsar on 1 April, and on 1 May 1555 Hussey was present as the whole Company assembled in open court to issue the articles for the second voyage.
 It was now intended for Russia, to be led by Richard Chancellor as Pilot of the fleet consisting of the Edward Bonaventure and the Philip and Mary.
-Richard Gray and George Killingworth were authorized to be agents and factors, and attornies general and special for the Company.
+Richard Gray and George Killingworth were authorized to be agents and factors, and attorneys general and special for the company.
 After entering the Northern Dvina the ships returned to England while Chancellor and the agents left a party at Vologda in October and proceeded to Moscow.
-Killingworth's letter dated 27 November 1555 describes the success of their dealings with the Tsar, who addressed the grant of his first special privileges to the Company, as to Cabot, the Consuls and Assistants, to Queen Mary.
+Killingworth's letter dated 27 November 1555 describes the success of their dealings with the Tsar, who addressed the grant of his first special privileges to the company, as to Cabot, the Consuls and Assistants, to Queen Mary.